robatwilliams/unit-testing-AtoZ/README.md

 A test that is easily broken when it doesn't need to - by a change that doesn't break the code under test.

-Often caused by asserting on more than what the test really cares about, such as too-wide a scope, or incidental behaviour.
-Fixable by refining/reducing the scope of assertions, and/or using a less-strict matcher:
+To avoid, assert on only what the test really cares about.
+Refine the scope of assertions, ignore incidental behaviour, and/or use less-strict matchers:

 ```javascript
 expect(invoice).toEqual({ id: 123, items: 10, amountPayable: 123, etc... });